terence410/ultimate-text-to-image/README.md

 There will be slightly different on how texts are aligned.
 You may need to add some margin for some cases as well.

 # Notes on using Font

+You can use fontFamily: "Arial, Sans, Noto Sans TC" in such way support fall back fonts.

 The registeredFont() provided by [Canvas](https://www.npmjs.com/package/canvas) is not very clear documented, and I am not expert on fonts.
 Therefore, I have made various trial and error to draw follow conclusions and suggestions